 Many Wiccans have an element which they primarily associate with.

 Devil and Satanism

 Wicca has no connection to either the devil or Satanism, as is often misconstrued by the general public.
 In fact, Wicca does not even recognise Satan (or hell), as those are purely Christian inventions.
 There is just no equivalent of a personification of evil in Wicca.

 Within Wicca sex is viewed as a life force and a blessing from the deities.
 It is to be enjoyed, performed with care and responsibility, and should be consensual between both parties.
 Although there is a lot of emphasis on the feminine and masculine energies giving balance to each other, it’s generally viewed that homosexuality and bisexuality are a perfectly natural orientations that fit organically into Wicca.

 Some covens practice in the nude, or “sky clad.”
 This is not for sexual reasons.
 It is a way to reveal the true essence of each person, as without clothing there is no way to hide or disguise, there is no way to identify rank or class, it shows all imperfections, and encourages honesty and trust.
 Everyone is equal and encouraged to accept themselves.

 There is a ritual known as the Great Rite which has traditionally used sexual intercourse.
 Today, this rite can be done symbolically either nude or clothed, or with inanimate objects (chalice and athame).
 It can also be done consensually in private between committed couples.

 Wicca is a pagan religion which is Earth-based and believes that the divine is all around us.
 Power is given to us through nature.
-Because of this, we must respect and honor nature.
+Because of this, we must respect and honour nature.
 This includes the smallest creatures, plants, and “nonliving” things like rocks and sand.
-Wiccans are commonly involved in environmental causes and engage in eco activism.
+Wiccans are commonly involved in environmental causes and engage in eco-activism.
 They want to keep the Earth clean, and available to all for years to come.